gauniverseorg/ga-docs/docs/Tutorials/ga-analytics.md

 </center>

-### Constructing a GA Query for In-Page Analysis, Top 3 Customers of all time
+### Constructing a General Admin Query for In-Page Analysis, Top 3 Customers of all time

 1. Open a page and open the AppBuilder followed by Access Data Description: